Miriam Gonczarska: Early life and education

-She is a member, and also serves as Secretary, of the Religious Council of the Union of Jewish Religious Communities of Poland, member of the board of the polish Association of Jewish Women.
+She is a member, and also serves as Secretary, of the Religious Council of the Union of Jewish Religious Communities in Poland, member of the board of the polish Association of Jewish Women.
 She also is a member of B'nai B'rith Polska and Jewish Historical Institute Association.
-Until 2014 she has also served as member of the Revision Board of the Jewish Religious Community in Warsaw.
+Until 2014 she has also served as member of the Revision Board of the Jewish Religious Community of Warsaw.
 She has also helped creating "Ec Chaim" – reform community by the Religious Jewish Community.

-Miraim Gonczarska studied religious thought, and law and Torah in Israel (Nishmat, MaTan, and Pardes Institute of Jewish Studies) and in United States (Yeshiva Maharat).
-Gonczarska has a maharat (woman spiritual leader) degree received after graduation of 5-year study program of Yeshiva Maharat.
+Miraim Gonczarska studied religious thought, and law and Torah in Israel (Nishmat, MaTan, and Pardes Institute of Jewish Studies) and in United States (Yeshivat Maharat).
+Gonczarska has a maharat (woman spiritual leader) degree received after graduation of 5-year study program of Yeshivat Maharat.
 She is the first European and Polish Jewish women to gain such degree and maharat title.

 Inter-religious dialogue

 Already as a student-member of PUSZ (Polish Union of Jewish Students), Gonczarska often participated in Christian-Jewish events like seminars or study tours organized by PUSZ together with KIK (Club of Catholic Intelligentsia).
 Her further involvement in Jewish community and studies of Jewish thought, went along her continuous commitment to dialogue between religions, especially with Christianity.
 She served as member of the board of the Polish Council of Christians and Jews.